StealthJet/StealthCloud/README.md

 ```

-You will need to create a server encryption key in the auth.JSON
+You will need to create a server key in the auth.JSON

 ## auth.JSON

+The default server key has a namespace of "api".
-Change the server_encryption_key to a passphrase that you will remember.
+Change it's value to a passphrase that you will remember.
 You will need to remember this anytime you want to connect to the Stealth Server.

 ```
 {
-    "server_encryption_key": "(paste a new passphrase here)" }
+    "api": "(paste a new passphrase here)"
+}
 ```